Special Educational Needs and Disability (SEND) Information Report

-Additionally, members of senior staff monitor progress of pupils through lesson observations, learning walks and observations of additional intervention.
+- Additionally, members of senior staff monitor progress of pupils through lesson observations, learning walks and observations of additional interventions.

-Where outside professionals are involved, regular progress review meetings will be arranged.
+- Where outside professionals are involved, regular progress review meetings are arranged.
 You will be invited to these meetings.

-If a pupil continues to remain a significant cause for concern despite the additional measures taken, a request to the Local Authority for an Education Health Care Plan may be made.
+- If a pupil’s rate of progress continues to remain a significant cause for concern despite the additional measures taken, a request to the Local Authority for an Education Health Care Plan may be made.

 What types of support may be suitable and available for my child?